mongodb/mongo-c-driver/docs/source/sphinx/source/index.rst

     How to build the driver from source.

 :doc:`bson`
-    How to build the driver from source.
+    How to work with BSON objects.

+:doc:`connections`
+    How connect to single nodes and to replica sets.

 `API Docs <api/index.html>`_
     Doxygen-generated API docs.